arjunattam/vscode-chat/docs/DISCORD.md

 Once you have the token, run the following commands from the VS Code command palette:

-1. Run **Slack: Configure Access Token**, select "Discord", and then paste your token in the input box
+1. Run **Chat: Configure Access Token**, select "Discord", and then paste your token in the input box

 > Your token will be saved securely in your system's local keychain.

 2. Next, you will be prompted to choose your primary Discord guild.
-If you don't want to select now, you can run the **Slack: Change Workspace** command later.
+If you don't want to select now, you can run the **Chat: Change Workspace** command later.

 ### Troubleshooting